anandu106/ad_project/README.md

 - Click "Promote this server to a domain controller"
 - Select "Add a new forest"
 - For domain name, it must have a top level domain.
 Example: mylab.local
 - Leave the rest of the settings as default.
 And install.

-### Add Index on Splunk and Enable Forwarding and Receiving
-- Go to 192.168.10.10:8000 on your browser and login with the credentials created when installing the Splunk server.
+#### Add Users on Active Directory
+- Click on "Active Directory Users and Computers"
+- Right click on the domain and select "Organizational Unit"
-- Create a new index called endpoint.
+- Create new User in the newly created OU.
-- Click "Configure receiving"
+- Go to the Windows 10 VM.
+Click on Advanced system settings.
-- Click "New Receiving Port".
-Provide the port number 9997 and save.
+- Type the domain name and click OK
+- Change the preferred DNS server for the Windows 10 VM to 192.168.10.7 and reboot.